sailscastshq/docs.sailscasts.com/docs/git-vibe/philosophy.md

 Creating another worktree is inexpensive.
 Mixing unrelated changes is not.

-When a single checkout contains multiple ideas, experiments, and AI-generated diffs, review becomes slower and releases become less reliable.

-Git Vibe addresses that by making `worktree` the default mode.
+Git Vibe uses `worktree` as the default mode so each task can stay on its own branch and checkout.

 That is still the right answer when you want: